amprasanna/openwhisk-package-watsoniotp/README.md

 1. `git clone https://github.com/ibm-watson-iot/openwhisk-package-watsoniotp`
 2. `cd openwhisk-package-watsoniotp/packages`
 3. `./installCatalog.sh AUTH APIHOST WSK_CLI`
-   where AUTH is your authorization key, APIHOST is the OpenWhisk hostname, and WSK_CLI is the location of the Openwhisk CLI binary.
+   where AUTH is your authorization key, APIHOST is the IBM Cloud Functions hostname, and WSK_CLI is the location of the IBM Cloud Functions CLI binary.